Generated at: 2026-05-16 10:55:55

 [Pattern 2] Narrow Down Targets and Prioritize Based on Data

-If customer attributes and current statuses are managed as information, you can narrow down targets and determine priorities based on data.
+If customer attributes and current statuses are managed as information, you can narrow down your targets and determine priorities based on data.
 Instead of approaching prospects blindly without a set order, you can contact them starting with those most likely to convert.

 ☆-☆-☆ Internal Link Button Start ☆-☆-☆ ☆-☆-☆ Internal Link Button End ☆-☆-☆